Our Guide to Christmas in London

 There are so many Christmas markets throughout London that we can’t pick just one to recommend.
 Wherever you are in the city, there’ll be one close by, offering all kinds of delicious food and hot drinks, and handmade crafts, decorations and gifts.
 Some of the ones we love include the Borough Market, Covent Garden, Southbank and Greenwich.

-See the Christmas display at Harrods
+See the Christmas window displays

 See the Trafalgar Square Christmas Tree

 Every year since 1947, Trafalgar Square has been lit up by a giant Christmas tree gifted to the city by Norway.
-This year’s tree, the 75th of its kind, has been felled and is now on its way to Trafalgar Square for the tree lighting ceremony on December 1st, where it will be adorned with traditional Nordic lights.
+This year’s tree, the 76th of its kind, has been felled and is now on its way to Trafalgar Square for the tree lighting ceremony on December 7th, where it will be adorned with traditional Nordic lights.

 This one-of-a-kind Christmas tradition is a must-see in London during the festive season, and you might get to hear some carol singers while you’re there too!